iCodeIN/postgresql-example/README.md

 # postgresql-example

-This is an experiment about PostgreSQL and Rust.
+This is an experiment with PostgreSQL and Rust.

 ## Prerequisites